dienvoandpadcojp/dienvoandpadcojp/README.md

 - ⚡ Fun fact: The longest distance I have swum is 10 kilometers (in a pool) and 5 kilometers (in the sea).

-> Nothing but heaven itself is better than a friend who is really a friend.
+> Once you label me you negate me.
-> - Plautus
+> - Søren Kierkegaard